ianj-als/pypeline/README.md

 The state mutator function shall take one argument, the state object, and return a mutated state object if desired.
 If no state mutator function is specified the state flows through the component unchanged.

+#### Constructing a Batch Subprocess Pipeline Component

+    helpers.cons_batch_subprocess_component(process_pipe,
+                                            input_feed_function,
+                                            output_function,
+                                            state_mutator = None)

+Construct a pipeline component whose computation requires many values to be sent to the sub-process.
+An input feed function is required that shall provide the values for the computation.
+This function shall be a generator that takes two arguments: the value, and the state.
+This function shall yield objects, that once "stringyfied", shall be sent, as one line, to the `stdin` of the sub-process.
+The `stdout` is ignored.

+The output function generates the value that shall be passed to the subsequent pipeline component.

+    input_feed_function :: a -> s -> b
+    output_function :: s -> c

+The state mutator function shall take one argument, the state object, and return a mutated state of object if desired.
+If no state mutator function is specified the stat flows through the component unchanged.

 ### Wire Functions

 #### Constructing a Function Based Wire